roninazure/OptiViz/README.md

 - **Contributing**: Instructions for contributing, which can attract developers interested in enhancing the tool.
 - **License**: Legal information about project usage.

-This README template is comprehensive yet flexible.
-Feel free to adjust it based on the unique characteristics of your project.
-Let me know if you’d like to add any additional details!